SimonLab/rustNotes/book.md

 fn main() {},  fn allow to define function

 A fuction declaration with an argument.
-We nust declare the type of the argument fn  print_number(x: i32) {
+We must declare the type of the argument

+fn  print_number(x: i32) {
   println! ("the value of x is {}, x);
   }